json420/degu/doc/degu.base.rst

         If *iosize* was not provided, it defaults to :data:`FILE_IO_BYTES` (1 MiB).

-    .. attribute:: remaining

-        Remaining bytes available for reading in the HTTP body.

-        This attribute is initially set to :attr:`Body.content_length`.
-Once the entire HTTP body has been read, this attribute will be ``0``.

     .. attribute:: chunked

         Always ``False``, indicating a normal (non-chunk-encoded) HTTP body.